How to Add and Change a Signature in Microsoft Outlook

 Another great way to make your signature stand out is by inserting an image.
 The most common use for this is for your company logo.
 And many businesses actually require their logo to be in your signature.
 Either way, adding this is just as easy as adding a link.

 Move your cursor to the spot in your signature where you want the image and click the Image button.
 Browse for your file in the popup window, select it, and hit Insert.
-That’s it, your image is then inserted into your signature.
+That’s it, Outlook inserts your image into your signature.

 If you realize after inserting the image that it could use some formatting, you can do this too.
 Just double-click on the image to open the formatting window.
 Then, you can adjust the size or colors and lines, as well as enter alternate text and crop the image.

 Another terrific way to format an image in your signature is to link it.
 This way, your recipient can just click the logo and head right to your company website.
 To do this, add the image and insert the link with the above steps.

 While maybe not as common as the other formatting tools, the option to add a business card is available.
 Just put your cursor where you want it, click the Business Card button, select the location in the Look in the dropdown box, and click OK.

 If you have a business card saved that includes your name, job title, and company name, this is a convenient way to add those details quickly.